15 Best Running Trails In Colorado Springs You Can Visit Today

 8. Pulpit Rock Park Loop

-With a vast network of trails all over the park, the main highlight is being able to climb right up to the Pulpit Rock ridge line.
+With a vast network of trails throughout Pulpit Rock Park near Colorado Springs, the main highlight is climbing the Pulpit Rock Ridgeline.

 Although the climb might be best suited for those who are of an intermediate level, the trail itself is moderately easy.